neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

   For **Auto-commit Transaction** (`RUN`) the `extra` field carries:

-  - `bookmarks`: it is a list of strings containing some kind of bookmark identification e.g. ["neo4j-bookmark-transaction:1", "neo4j-bookmark-transaction:2"]
+  - `bookmarks`: a list of strings containing some kind of bookmark identification e.g. ["neo4j-bookmark-transaction:1", "neo4j-bookmark-transaction:2"]
-  - `tx_timeout`: it is an integer in that specifies a transaction timeout in ms.
+  - `tx_timeout`: an integer that specifies a transaction timeout in ms.
-  - `tx_metadata`: it is a dictionary that can contain some metadata information, mainly used for logging.
+  - `tx_metadata`: a dictionary that can contain some metadata information, mainly used for logging.
-  - `mode`: it specifies what kind of server the `RUN` message is targeting.
+  - `mode`: the kind of server the `RUN` message is targeting.
 For write access use `"w"` and for read access use `"r"`.
 Defaults to write access if no mode is sent.
-  - `db`: it specifies the database name for multi-database to select where the transaction takes place.
-If no `db` is sent or empty string it implies that it is the default database.
+  - `db`: the database name to select where the transaction takes place.
+If no `db` or an empty string is sent, it implies that it is the default database.

 **Detail Messages:**